Security best practices

 Configure security levels to only give staff the permissions they need.

 Security levels allow you to specify and limit the access users have when logged in to the web interface and Agent Browser.
-Refer to Security Levels.
+Refer to Security levels.

 User activity logging